BradWhoRuns/GetCleanData/ReadMe.md

 output: html_document
 ---

-First I read the variable names from the features.txt file.
+First I read the variable names from the features.txt file and cleaned them using gsub.

 Next, I read the data from the X_test.txt and X_train.txt files.